aniplaypro/animemanga/README.md

 ## Captcha Solvers

 Sometimes CF not only gives mathmatical computations and browser tests, sometimes they also require the user to solve a captcha.
-If this is the case, CloudProxy will return the captcha page.
+If this is the case, AnimeManga will return the captcha page.
 But that's not very helpful to you is it?

 This method makes use of the [animixplay](https://animixplay.fun) project which allows users to collect thier own tokens from ReCaptcha V2/V3 and hCaptcha for free.